 - If you have Bruce unmasked in the final fight with Lady Arkham and then go as Bruce to support Gordon, this exchange occurs:

-- The "Invisible Man" glitch in Episode 5.
+- The "Invisible Man" glitch.

 - Potentially doubles as Nightmare Fuel.

 - If Batman chooses to be just friends with Selina instead of anything romantic, he gives her a sweet, if slightly awkward, lean-in hug rather than a kiss when she leaves Gotham.
 Selina's expression is touched, but still puzzled.